kelvinsjk/mathlify/sites/kelvinsoh/src/blog/2024-01-14-sums-and-products.md

 the `Product` simplification of singletons if the `fraction_mode` is set to `false`.
 In the future (especially when we move back to JavaScript from the current Rust based experiments), we may want to have the `fraction_mode` flag at the root of our expression.

+## (Edit) Implementing quotients after all

+After the original post, I was thinking about how working with (algebraic) fractions form a big part of every students' algebra journey.
+With that in mind, I have decided to implement the `Quotient` class with the relevant methods to handle them.